Sicilian Mafia during the Fascist regime: History

 In order to destroy the Mafia, Mori felt it necessary to "forge a direct bond between the population and the state, to annul the system of intermediation under which citizens could not approach the authorities except through middlemen..., receiving as a favour that which is due them as their right."
 Mori’s methods were sometimes similar to those of the Mafia: He did not just arrest the bandits, but sought to humiliate them as well.
 Mori aimed to convince Sicilians that the Fascist government was powerful enough to rival the Mafia and that the Mafia could no longer protect them.

 Mori's inquiries brought evidence of collusion between the Mafia and influential members of the Italian government and the Fascist Party.
 His position became more precarious.
 Some 11,000 arrests were attributed to Mori’s rule in Palermo, creating massive amounts of paperwork which may have been partially responsible for his dismissal in 1929.

 Mori's campaign ended in June 1929 when Mussolini recalled him to Rome.
 Although Mori did not permanently crush the Mafia, his campaign was successful at suppressing it.
 The Mafia informant Antonino Calderone reminisced: "The music changed.
 Mafiosi had a hard life. [...]
 After the war the mafia hardly existed anymore.
 The Sicilian Families had all been broken up."

 Sicily's murder rate sharply declined.
 Landowners were able to raise the legal rents on their lands; sometimes as much as ten-thousandfold.
 The Fascist Party propaganda machine proudly announced that the Mafia had been defeated.
 Many Mafia members fled to the United States.
 Among these were Carlo Gambino and Joseph Bonanno, who became powerful Mafia bosses in New York City.

-In 1943, nearly half a million Allied troops invaded Sicily.
+In 1943, nearly half a million Allied troops invaded Sicily during Operation Husky.
 Crime soared in the upheaval and chaos.
 Many inmates escaped from their prisons, banditry returned and the black market thrived.
 During the first six months of Allied occupation, party politics in Sicily were banned.
-Most institutions, with the exception of the police and carabinieri were destroyed, and the American occupiers had to build a new order from scratch.
+Most institutions, with the exception of the police and carabinieri were destroyed, and the Allied occupiers had to build a new order from scratch.
 As Fascist mayors were deposed, the Allied Military Government of Occupied Territories (AMGOT) simply appointed replacements.
 Many turned out to be former Mafia members, such as Calogero Vizzini and Giuseppe Genco Russo.
 They easily presented themselves as fascist dissidents and their anti-communist positions strengthened their bids for political offices.
 Mafia bosses reformed their clans, absorbing some of the marauding bandits into their ranks.

+Legal basis

+In 1926, the Fascist government of Italy passed a law which allowed anyone to denounce someone as being a member of a criminal organization, and the accused could then be imprisoned or forcibly resettled elsewhere in the country without trial.
+This law was very useful to Mori in persecuting the Mafia, though it was inevitably used to persecute their political figures and settle personal scores.